Corporate - Tax credits and incentivesLast reviewed - 12 March 2023

 Resident corporations are taxed on their worldwide income unless there is an applicable DTT in place between Poland and the relevant country that provides that the foreign income shall be exempt from taxation in Poland.
 In all other cases (in particular, when the income is not covered by any treaty), Poland uses the ordinary credit method to avoid double taxation.
 Therefore, a Polish resident is liable for income tax imposed on its worldwide income, but the tax is proportionately reduced by the income tax paid abroad.

 Polish Investment Zone (PIZ)

-At the end of June 2018, new regulations on applying for the income tax exemption due to the new investment implementation entered into force (so called PIZ), which replaced the previous Special Economic Zones system.
-The biggest change is that the possibility to obtain tax incentive does not depend on the location of the new investment, which does not necessarily have to be on the territory of a Special Economic Zone (SEZ).
+At the end of June 2018, new regulations on applying for the income tax exemption due to the new investment implementation entered into force (so-called PIZ), which replaced the previous Special Economic Zones system.
+The biggest change is that the possibility to obtain a tax incentive does not depend on the location of the new investment, which does not necessarily have to be on the territory of a Special Economic Zone (SEZ).

-- value of incurred eligible costs of the investment (investment capital expenditures or two-year labour costs of the new employees),
+- value of incurred eligible costs of the investment (investment capital expenditures or two-year labour costs of the new employees)

-- state aid intensity in a selected region,
+- state aid intensity in a selected region, and

 - size of the enterprise.